Meet your therapist at Walls Counseling

 You are the biggest and most important part of your mental health journey because it requires you to be open to the therapeutic process.
 It is not always easy to get help, but it is strong to realize sometimes in life, we need each other.
 It is helpful to have a safe space to process our feelings, thoughts, and emotions.
 It is also helpful to be able to look at things from more than one perspective or through different lenses.

-• Cate Snow, MA, LPCC
+• Cate Snow, MA, LPC

 Cate’s passion is supporting individuals as they explore and learn from life’s experiences and challenges.
 She feels strongly that every individual, regardless of their circumstances, deserves the opportunity to experience personal growth and increased emotional self-awareness in a counseling setting.